albertniemoller/resume/src/AlbertNiemollerResume.md

 delivered distributed systems that have often had very high availability constraints and/or worked with big data.

-I am seeking a position in a mission driven organization where I can have a direct impact on hard problems facing people and our societies.
-I'd like to do so by leveraging my existing skills while also expanding my skillset in data analysis and into machine learning and artificial intelligence.
+I am interested in positions where I can have a direct and substantive impact on the major problems facing people and societies.

 ## Experience